Gallbladder removal - open - discharge

 When You're in the Hospital

 You had surgery to remove your gallbladder.
-The surgeon made a 5 to 7 inch (13 to 18 centimeters) incision (cut) in your belly.
-The surgeon then removed your gallbladder by reaching in through the incision, separating it from its attachments, and gently lifting it out.
+The surgeon made an incision (cut) in your belly.
+The surgeon then removed your gallbladder by reaching in through the incision, separating it from its attachments, and lifting it out.

 What to Expect at Home